huangrh/pldfit/README.md

 -----
 ### Installation

-pldfit is developed in [R (following the link to download and install if you didn't do so)](https://cran.r-project.org/).
+pldfit is developed in [R (following the link to download and install if you need)](https://cran.r-project.org/).
 To get the currect development version from github:
   \# require devtools
   \> require(devtools)